mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 ## Changing the page type of the Home page

 After building the database, we can change the page type of the homepage in the CMS, under the "Behaviour" tab.
-Change it to //HomePage//, and click "Save Draft" and "Publish".
+Change it to *HomePage*, and click "Save Draft" and "Publish".

 {{tutorial:homepage-type.png}}

-Our homepage is now of the page type //HomePage//.
-However, even though it is of the //HomePage// page type, it is still rendered with the //Page// template.
-SilverStripe still renders the homepage using the //Page// template because when we created the //HomePage// page type, we inherited from //Page//.
-So when SilverStripe cannot find a //HomePage// template, it will use the //Page// template.
+Our homepage is now of the page type *HomePage*.
+However, even though it is of the *HomePage* page type, it is still rendered with the *Page* template.
+SilverStripe still renders the homepage using the *Page* template because when we created the *HomePage* page type, we inherited from *Page*.
+So when SilverStripe cannot find a *HomePage* template, it will use the *Page* template.
 SilverStripe always attempts to use the most specific template first, and then falls back to the template of the page type's parents.

 ## Creating a new template

-To create a new template, create a copy of //Page.ss// (found in //themes/tutorial/templates//) and call it //HomePage.ss//.
-If we flush the cache (//?flush=1//), SilverStripe should now be using //HomePage.ss// for the homepage, and //Page.ss// for the rest of the site.
+To create a new template, create a copy of *Page.ss* (found in *themes/tutorial/templates*) and call it *HomePage.ss*.
+If we flush the cache (//?flush=1//), SilverStripe should now be using *HomePage.ss* for the homepage, and *Page.ss* for the rest of the site.

-Now let's customize the //HomePage// template.
+Now let's customize the *HomePage* template.
 First, remove the breadcrumbs and the secondary menu; we don't need them for the homepage.
 Let's replace the title with our image.
-Add this line above the //Content// div:
+Add this line above the *Content* div:

 	:::html
 	<div id="Banner">